 ALL your income — including what you earned in the other state — must be reported on your state tax return.

 Of course, you must still file a federal income tax return, no matter what state you live in.

 Can you register your business in a state other than your home state?

 For both LLCs and corporations, the answer is yes, you can.
 It’s an excellent way of saving on business taxes and also taking advantage of other money-saving breaks for businesses.

-However, it can have drawbacks, such as extra fees, increased paperwork, more logistics hassles and possible denial of protections against legal and financial liabilities.
+However, it can have drawbacks, such as extra fees, increased paperwork, more logistics hassles, and possible denial of protection against legal and financial liabilities.
 What you save on income tax may be less than what you lose on these other expenses.